AnhDuc2000/test-jenkins/docs/operation.md

 ## Supporting Scripts

-Where supporting scripts exist that need to be accessible or orchestrated by other components, please describe them and thier operations here.
+Where supporting scripts exist that need to be accessible or orchestrated by other components, please describe them and their operations here.